Nadine Akkerman

-Nadine Akkerman is Professor of Early Modern Literature and Culture at Leiden University in the Netherlands.
+Nadine Akkerman FRHistS MAE (born 1978) is a Dutch historian and Professor of Early Modern Literature and Culture at Leiden University in the Netherlands.
 Her published work has been concerned with the life and letters of Elizabeth Stuart, Queen of Bohemia, and early modern espionage, and she has made a major contribution to studies of that Queen, the Thirty Years War, and the Wars of the Three Kingdoms, by revisiting and editing original manuscript sources and letters.

 Career

-Akkerman studied English Language and Literature at the Vrije Universiteit Amsterdam.
+Akkerman studied English Language and Literature at the Vrije Universiteit Amsterdam, graduating in 2001.
 Her 2008 PhD included a survey of the letters of Elizabeth Stuart, Queen of Bohemia.
-She has been a visiting fellow at All Souls College, Oxford, The Centre for Editing Lives and Letters, and the University of Birmingham.
+She has been a visiting fellow at All Souls College, Oxford, the Centre for Editing Lives and Letters at Queen Mary University of London, Jesus College, Oxford and the University of Birmingham.

-On 11 August 2016 Akkerman and Daniel Smith staged a production of The Masque of Queens at New College, Oxford.
+On 11 August 2016, Akkerman and Daniel Smith staged a production of The Masque of Queens at New College, Oxford.